ARPKD - A Guide for Parents

 Lungs – babies with badly affected kidneys in the womb might have underdeveloped lungs.
 This is because kidney function is important to the production of amniotic fluid by the baby.
 As well as protecting the baby, amniotic fluid helps to expand the lungs so they grow properly.
 If there is not as much fluid as usual, this can stop the lungs growing fully.
 This can cause breathing difficulties.
 Also, very enlarged kidneys can push on the lungs and diaphragm, making breathing difficult.

-Your baby may the help of a machine called a ventilator to take over his or her breathing.
+Your baby may need the help of a machine called a ventilator to take over his or her breathing.
 At least 4 in 10 babies suspected to have ARPKD before birth need a ventilator when they’re born.
 This will normally happen in a specialist intensive care unit for newborns.

 Feeding – if your baby’s kidneys and liver are enlarged and cause their tummy to swell, he or she may only be able to take small amounts of feed at any one time.
 Problems can include vomiting, lack of appetite and problems with food moving through the gut.
 If feeding is particularly difficult, or if your baby isn’t getting enough nutrients, their feeds might need to be supplemented or replaced.
 He or she may receive ‘artificial feeding’ through a small tube passed through the nose into the stomach (a nasogastric tube) or a tube that goes directly to the stomach through the abdomen (a gastronomy).